devwinston/news-scraper/README.md

-Scrapes articles from news websites with Cheerio and Axios, and generates article summaries with OpenAI.
+Scrapes articles from news websites with Cheerio and generates article summaries with OpenAI.
 Node and Express used to expose API for server-side scraping and summary generation.

-Of note, the Render web service is the free tier, hence the live site may require some time to spin up after some inactivity.
-Also, the allocated RAM and CPU in the free tier may cause unusually long load times.
-Another option is to run this project locally on your PC:
+The live site is hosted with Render's free tier web service, which will require some time to spin up.
+The low RAM and CPU allocated in the free tier will also cause unusually long load times.
+Alternatively, you can run this project locally on your PC:

 1. Run `git clone https://github.com/obdwinston/news-scraper.git` to clone this repository.
 2. Create `.env` file in root folder and add your `OPENAI_API_KEY`.